connoryates/Moosoderm/README.md

 Moosoderm creates a scaffold of code for [DBIx::Class](http://search.cpan.org/perldoc?DBIx::Class) using a schema object from [SQL::Translator](http://github.com/arcanez/SQL-Translator).

+For when your project won't allow for Moose dependencies, but you still want a powerful database scaffold.

 ## Features

   * All generated code is in a single file